 -

-Tool registry active toggle – Use this toggle to activate or deactivate the entire registry and its tools.
+Tool registry active toggle – Activates or deactivates the entire registry and its tools.

 - When toggled on, agents can use the tools in the registry.